MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03-text-analysis.md

 1. When the project is created, you will be taken to an **Language** playground (if not, in the task pane on the left, select **Playgrounds** and open the Language playground from there.)

-    The Language playground is a user interface that enables you to try out some Azure AI Language capabilities.
+    The Language playground is a user interface that enables you to try out some Azure Language capabilities.

-## Use Azure AI Language to analyze text
+## Use Azure Language to analyze text

-Azure AI Language offers a wide range of text analysis capabilities.
+Azure Language offers a wide range of text analysis capabilities.

-### Extract named entities with Azure AI Language in Azure AI Foundry portal
+### Extract named entities with Azure Language in Foundry

 *Named entities* are words that describe people, places, and objects with proper names.
-Let's use the named entity extraction capability of Azure AI Language to identify types of information in a review.
+Let's use the named entity extraction capability of Azure Language to identify types of information in a review.

 1. In the Language playground, select **Extract information**.
 Then select the **Extract named entities** tile.